-I. THE NINTH CIRCUIT'S OPINION IS INCONSISTENT WITH THE ROBUST CONSTITUTIONAL PROTECTIONS FOR CIVIL LIBERTIES THE SUPREME COURT ARTICULATED IN NAACP V. ALABAMA
+I. THE NINTH CIRCUIT'S OPINION IS INCONSISTENT WITH THE ROBUST CONSTITUTIONAL PROTECTIONS FOR CIVIL LIBERTIES THE SUPREME COURT ARTICULATED IN NAACP V. ALABAMA holding is not limited to organizations that promote the cause of racial equality-it extends equally to other organizations whose beliefs may provoke hostility and opposition, or whose supporters could be deterred from affiliating absent assurances of privacy and confidentiality.

 NAACP v.
-Alabama ex rel.
-Patterson is one of the canonical rulings of the civil rights era.
+Alabama is one of the canonical rulings of the civil rights era.
 It protects the rights of all dissident organizations to keep their supporter lists private from prying government officials.
-NAACP's holding is not limited to organizations that promote the cause of racial equality-it extends equally to other organizations whose beliefs may provoke hostility and opposition, or whose supporters could be deterred from affiliating absent assurances of privacy and confidentiality.
+NAACP's

-A. The NAACP v.
-Alabama Test Protects Supporter Lists to Ensure Freedom and Privacy of Association
+A. NAACP v.
+Alabama Protects Supporter Lists to Ensure Freedom and Privacy of Association